itsjomon/java/README.md

 Welcome to the **Java Programming & Data Structures/Algorithms** repository!
 This repo is a complete collection of concepts, code, and problem-solving notes created while learning **Java** as the primary language.

+> If you find this repository useful, please give it a star!
+It helps others discover it too! ⭐

 ## About Java
 Java is a high-level, object-oriented programming language designed to have as few implementation dependencies as possible.
 It's known for: